 Reducing your carbon footprint makes not only your home and lifestyle more eco-friendly but also supports sustainable development.
 If you care about climate change and your part in it, this article contains some practical steps to help you make things better.

 Greenhouse gases include water vapor, carbon dioxide, methane, fluorinated gasses, and nitrous oxide.
 These gases trap heat in the atmosphere, creating a greenhouse effect that keeps the earth warm.
-However, from the Industrial Revolution, the amount of greenhouse gas in the atmosphere has become a cause for concern.
+However, since the Industrial Revolution, the amount of greenhouse gas in the atmosphere has become a cause for concern.
 Furthermore, we have witnessed an accelerated contribution of manufactured greenhouse gases over the last four decades.

 The rise of global temperatures to a dangerous level is causing unfavorable changes in climate conditions.
 We attribute melting ice caps, sea-level rise, ocean acidification, increased extreme weather events, and changes in precipitation patterns to climate change8.